MaddyGuthridge/.dotfiles/utils.md

 * [`dcc`](https://github.com/COMP1511UNSW/dcc) - a friendly C compiler that I
   sometimes use when teaching.

+* [Obsidian](https://obsidian.md/) - the only note-taking app I've found that works with my brain

 * [Oh My Zsh](https://ohmyz.sh/) - quick and easy ZSH niceness.
 Kinda slow, so I might look into some other tools sometime - [Starship](https://starship.rs/) looks awesome.